-- Download a copy of the Lloyds Bank UK Consumer Digital Index report 2017 using Ipsos data
+Download a copy of the Lloyds Bank UK Consumer Digital Index 2018 using Ipsos data

 - The study comprised Ipsos Connect’s quarterly Tech Tracker using Ipsos CAPIBUS to get a truly nationally representative view of device ownership and usage in Great Britain amongst adults aged 15+

 - The CAPIBUS uses face-to-face interviewing to ensure no online bias, and is uniquely sampled based on Output Areas to ensure a robust sample